Pepka Boyadjieva: Biography

-Prof. Boyadjieva is highly committed to the cause of civic activism and social development policies and has been an expert on governmental and non-governmental reform initiatives.
+Boyadjieva is highly committed to the cause of civic activism and social development policies and has been an expert on governmental and non-governmental reform initiatives.
 She was a long-time expert at the Open Society Institute, Sofia and is currently chairing its board of trustees.
-She is one of the authors of the current Strategy for the Development of Higher Education in the Republic of Bulgaria 2021-2030.
+She is one of the authors of the current Strategy for the Development of Higher Education in the Republic of Bulgaria 2021–2030.
 She is a member of “Education without Barriers” Association.

-Personal life: Pepka Boyadjieva is wife of Prof. Tzocho Boyadjiev, the internationally renowned Bulgarian philosopher-medievist, poet, art photographer, translator and culturologist.
-They have a daughter, Laura (physician), and a son, Hristo (lawyer).